 Team picture at the 1997 ACM Chess Challenge, Kasparov vs. Deep Blue.
 Source: https://www.ibm.com/history/deep-blue (accessed 5/14/2025)

-Limited Memory AI are systems equipped with memory capacity.
+Limited Memory AI are systems equipped with memory capacity .
 It can use past and present data for decision-making and obtaining an output.
 However, the previous events and results can only be used for a specific amount of time.
 Limited Memory AI can absorb new learning data, improving its performance over time.

+Self-driving cars are powered by algorithms that utilize both historical training data and real-time data from sensors and cameras to operate and navigate successfully.
 Google's Waymo self-driving car at the Computer History Museum.
 Source: Photo by Igor Shalyminov on Unsplash (accessed 5/14/2025)

 General AI or Artificial General Intelligence (AGI), also called Strong AI, can use previous learnings and skills to perform new tasks in a different context without human guidance and training.
 Hence, AGI can execute any intellectual task that a human can.
 So it's on par with human cognitive abilities.
 As of now, this is just a theory.